CircuitVerse/CircuitVerse-Presentation-Embed/README.md

 ![download](https://github.com/CircuitVerse/CircuitVerse/raw/master/public/img/cvlogo.svg?sanitize=true)
 ## About the project
 The project is an extension that allows the user to embed CircuitVerse circuit's in a Google Slide.
 Unfortunately, Google Slides does not embed iframe.
 However, it is possible to achieve that by using a combination of Google Slides Add-On on and chrome extension.
-### CircuitVerse
-[CircuitVerse](https://circuitverse.org) is a product developed by students at IIIT-Bangalore.
-It aims to provide a platform where circuits can be designed and simulated using a graphical user interface.
-While users can design complete CPU implementations within the simulator, the software is designed primarily for educational use.
-CircuitVerse is an opensource project with an active community.
 ## Clone this repo!
 First things first.
 Make a local clone of this repo so you can work on it from your own computer.
 ```